noisrucer/girok/README.md

 <h3 align="center"> Who said you cannot have a beautiful UI on terminal?</h4>

 Girok is a **powerful terminal-based task manager** which provides a multitude of scheduling operations that can be done in less than 10 seconds.
-It also supports **beautiful calendar GUI** in which you can move around with VIM key bindings.
+It also supports **beautiful calendar responsive GUI** in which you can move around with VIM key bindings.

 Girok is running on AWS server so you can **login from any device in the world**!